 This document provides important information in relation to your investment in the Generate KiwiSaver Scheme.
-It should be read together with the PDS, the SIPO and any other documents held on the register at business.govt.nz/disclose, which are also available on our Website at: generatekiwisaver.co.nz/forms-anddownloads.
+It should be read together with the PDS, the SIPO and any other documents held on the register at disclose-register.companiesoffice.govt.nz, which are also available at: generatewealth.co.nz/documentsand-forms.

-This document has been prepared to meet the requirements of section 57(1)(b)(ii) of the FMCA and parts of clause 52 of Schedule 4 of the FMC Regulations.
+This document has been prepared to meet the requirements of section 57(1)(b)(ii) of the FMCA and parts of clause 52 of Schedule 4 of the Financial Markets Conduct Regulations 2014.